Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Factor systems

-In this section we formulate the factor system for spinful time-reversal symmetric superconductors (i.e.\ class DIII) with space group symmetry.
-The factor system for spinless time-reversal symmetric superconductors (class BDI) and spinful time-reversal symmetric superconductors with $SU(2)$ spin rotation symmetry (class CI) are constructed similarly.
-A peculiarity of superconducting systems is that the factor system depends on the point group representation of the superconducting gap function $\Delta(\bk)$.
+In this section we formulate the factor system for spinful time-reversal invariant superconductors (i.e.\ class DIII) with space group symmetry.
+The factor systems for spinless time-reversal invariant superconductors (class BDI) and spinful time-reversal invariant superconductors with $SU(2)$ spin rotation symmetry (class CI) are constructed similarly.
+A peculiarity of superconducting systems is that the factor system depends on representations of the gap function under the point group.